-- 15 concentrations enhanced up to 6.4 ng m-3 above ambient concentrations (Deeds et al., 2013) that are commonly much higher than those observed here (e.g. ambient concentrations at Alert Station in the Canadian Arctic are 2 and over 5 ng m-3 in Asia, United Nations Environmental Programme, 2008).
+Other high mercury, low particle environments may also host this type of nucleation.
+Coal-fired power plants are one of the largest sources of mercury in most countries, with an estimated 25 % of global anthropogenic emissions to the atmosphere (United Nations Environmental Programme, 2013).
+Power plant exhaust plumes can have TGM concentrations enhanced up to $6.4 \,\mathrm{ng}\,\mathrm{m}^{-3}$ above ambient concentrations (Deeds et al., 2013) that are commonly much higher than those observed here (e.g. ambient concentrations at Alert Station in the Canadian Arctic are 2 and over 5 ng m^{-3} in Asia, United Nations Environmental Programme, 2008).
 Filtering of primary particulate emissions from power plant exhaust is mandatory in many countries around the world.
-Within - these plumes, it is possible that the ratio between Hg0 concentrations and pre-existing aerosol surface area is high enough that secondary particle formation driven by mercury is possible.
-If this were the case, this chemistry could lead to an additional aerosol burden in industrial environments which should be quantified.
+Within these plumes, it is possible that the ratio between Hg0 concentrations and pre-existing aerosol surface area is high enough that secondary particle formation driven by mercury is possible.
+If this were the case, this chemistry could lead to an additional aerosol burden in industrial environments, which should be quantified.

 The correlations between nucleation mode aerosol and mercury observations, and thus the proposal of this mechanism, have likely not been suggested before because coincident measurements of particle formation events and mercury are rare.
 These two measurements only occurred in this study serendipitously.
-Additionally, high aerosol concentrations in commonly sampled areas results in reactive, low-volatility mercury products being scavenged by pre-existing particles, removing them from the atmosphere and preventing their nucleation.
+Additionally, high aerosol concentrations in commonly sampled areas result in reactive, low-volatility mercury products being scavenged by pre-existing particles, removing them from the atmosphere and preventing their nucleation.

-It is important to note that the assumption used in this work, that the transmission efficiency of the aerosol sample inlet was the same across all sizes (discussed in Sect.
-2.2) is flawed, particularly at sizes below 10 nm.
-If better characterisation of the inlet were possible at the sub-10 nm size range, it is likely that CN{3-10} would increase significantly (~ 50 %), which would increase both formation and loss rates.
+It is important to note that the assumption used in this work, i.e. the transmission efficiency of the aerosol sample inlet was the same across all sizes (discussed in Sect.
+2.2), is flawed, particularly at sizes below 10 nm.
+If better characterisation of the inlet were possible at the sub-10 nm size range, it is likely that CN{3-10} would increase significantly ($\sim 50\,\%$), which would increase both formation and loss rates.
 If this correction were applied and CN{3-10} number concentrations increased, the problems associated with the model's inability to reproduce observations would be exacerbated and strengthen the major conclusions of this work.

 Results described here represent only a basic measurement suite.
-More detailed measurements of aerosols, including full size distributions and chemical and elemental composition (e.g. fractions of organic matter, sea salt, sulfate, or other species such as mercury), along with detailed mercury and sulfur speciation, are necessary for full experimental characterisation of this chemistry.
-Further aerosol focussed studies are
+More detailed measurements of aerosols, including full size distributions and chemical and elemental composition (e.g. fractions of organic matter, sea salt, sulfate, or other species such as mercury), as well as detailed mercury and sulfur speciation, are necessary for full experimental characterisation of this chemistry.

-- experimental characterisation of this chemistry.
 Further aerosol focussed studies are necessary in this environment to more completely characterise the aerosol loading as well as the frequency and impact of new particle formation.
-Ideally, these measurements would be both campaign based and long-term (e.g. the O-buoy system, Knepp et al., 2010), although the latter presents significant logistical challenges in the dynamic - sea ice zone.
-Laboratory (in particular chamber studies) and modelling based studies would help to determine, both qualitatively and quantitatively, whether this chemistry has any atmospheric significance.
-If substantiated through further observations, the newly described chemistry could be important in regions where pre-existing aerosol populations, and resulting scavenging rates of oxidised mercury products, are low.
+Ideally, these measurements would be both campaign based and long term (e.g. the Obuoy system, Knepp et al., 2010), although the latter presents significant logistical challenges in the dynamic sea ice zone.
+Laboratory (in particular chamber studies) and modellingbased studies would help to determine, both qualitatively and quantitatively, whether this chemistry has any atmospheric significance.
+If substantiated through further observations, the newly described chemistry could be important in regions where pre-existing aerosol populations and resulting scavenging rates of oxidised mercury products are low.

-25 Appendix A: Mercury depletion on 17 October
+Appendix A: Mercury depletion on 17 October

-As discussed in the main text, the high Total Gaseous Mercury (TGM) concentrations on 18 October followed a significant depletion that occurred on 17 October, as shown in Appendix Fig. 1.
-The depletion corresponded directly to very high concentrations of BrO and is likely a sign of well known BrO-Hg chemistry that leads to deposition of Hg compounds onto the snow surface.
+As discussed in the main text, the high total gaseous mercury (TGM) concentrations on 18 October followed a significant depletion that occurred on 17 October, as shown in Appendix Fig. 1.
+The depletion corresponded directly to very high concentrations of BrO and is likely a sign of well-known BrO-Hg chemistry that leads to deposition of Hg compounds onto the snow surface.